This post is a part of my year-long quest in 2017 to read only female-authored travel writing. Find out more about it on the project’s main page.

 And while I confess to skimming the occasional passage, especially relating to Roman history, there is a value to West’s historical contributions that I didn’t find in, for instance, Rose Macaulay’s lengthy sidetracks.
 West uses them not as standalone narratives, but as a means to explain the present, the people and places she sees, and even to at times predict the future.

 Another feature that stands out in her book is similar to her historical exposition, in that she does it at length – dialogue.
 Now I am a huge fan of dialogue in travel writing.
 It’s a great way of showing, rather than telling; of letting a person’s words explain their character rather than depending on the author’s descriptions.
 West does it a lot.
 She and her husband, who travels with her, meet a lot of interesting people along the way – existing contacts and new – and they are usually fellow intellectuals with plenty to say about politics, arts, history and more.
-Their elucidations, often over drinks or dinner, are retold at lengths, paragraph after paragraph that West simply cannot have remembered later on.
+Their elucidations, often over drinks or dinner, are retold at length, paragraph after paragraph that West simply cannot have remembered later on.
 Perhaps I should describe it more as monologue than dialogue, though some takes the form of passionate debate between two contacts.
 But due to the extensive nature of the speeches, I am convinced that West either had a notepad to hand at every encounter or, more likely, there is substantial paraphrasing and misremembering at work.

 It does add value to the story, however, bringing her travels alive with local voices, so I forgive her any inaccuracy, intended or otherwise.